avasaris/GasDistribution/README.md

 # GasDistribution
-The algorithm for the changing volume of the delivered gas to avoid overlimits.
+The algorithm for changing the volume of the gas delivered to the client to avoid overlimits on the contract.